This is a small comparison made between three types of motors: DC motors and stepper motors.

 - Stepper motor has no brushes – there is no EMI;

-- Stepper motor may produce full torque – this enables them to hold rotor in desired position;
+- Stepper motor may produce full torque – this enables them to hold the rotor in the desired position;

 - DC motors deliver more torque at higher speeds than stepper motors;